3ICE/wsd17-DAAK/Game.md

 # Clone Clicker
 Daniel will write this JavaScript game.
+Footer: Daniel Berezvai, Aparajita Chowdhury, Arjun Venkatakrishnan, and Krishna Bagale

 The aim is to click a button to deal some amount of damage to an enemy on the screen.